-There are a number of legal defenses that may apply in theft cases, even if the underlying facts support the claim that the defendant took property from another party without permission.
-For instance, the alleged theft could have stemmed from an honest misunderstanding of ownership or it could have been done under duress.
-As with any criminal case, it really depends on the specific facts.
+There are several possible legal defenses that may apply in theft cases, even if the underlying facts support the claim that the defendant took property from another party without permission.
+For instance, the alleged theft could have stemmed from an honest misunderstanding of ownership or it could have been under duress.
+As with any criminal case, it depends on the specific facts.

-Assuming that a taking of property by the individual accused actually did occur, here are a few of the more typical theft defenses that may apply to your case.
-Keep in mind that theft is referred to as "larceny" in several jurisdictions.
+Theft is also referred to as "larceny" in several jurisdictions.
+Assuming that a taking of property by the individual accused did occur, here are a few of the more typical theft defenses that may apply to your case.

 Claim of Right or Ownership of Property